Geo-Joy/docker-bash-on-windows/README.md

 1. Launch a [WSL bash window](https://msdn.microsoft.com/en-us/commandline/wsl/about)
 2. Follow installation steps for [Docker on Ubuntu](https://docs.docker.com/engine/installation/linux/ubuntu/#install-using-the-repository) - since Windows subsystem is based on Ubuntu
 3. Connect to the docker daemon using tcp instead of the linux socket or a windows pipe.
 Either add a -H pararmeter when you invoke docker
+4. From windows taskbar - open docker-settings
+5. Tick - Expose daemon on tcp... without TLS
+6. From bash - use any command below.

 ```
 $ docker -H tcp://localhost version